 - Safety needs (i.e. changing a lock)

-- Replacement of essential personal belongings due to fire, theft, or natural disaster
+- Replacement of essential personal belongings or temporary housing needs, due to fire, theft, or natural disaster

 - Travel costs related to a death or illness in the immediate family